cvankir2/GenreClassification/README.md

 # 1. Source Code:

-Source code is included in:
+Source code for baseline solution is included in: MLP_BinaryClassification.ipynb

 # 2. Report: